rombrew/phobia/doc/CLI.md

 Almost all of the configuration is to change the value of the registers.

-You can also export configuration registers values in plain form using a **reg_export** command.
+You can also export configuration registers values in plain text using a **reg_export** command.
 The output of this command can be fed back into the CLI to restore the configuration.